lukamiletic95/papers/Ideal and restrictive.md

 	1. C node requests IP addresses of the validator set from a chosen FN node.
 	2. C node receives the requested IP addresses.
-	3. C node starts
+	3. C node

 > It is assumed that there is a global constant ***M***, that denotes the number of transactions in a block.

 Therefore, Mempool of a particular *V* node can never exceed the size of *M*.
 If that were to happen, a *C* transaction might never be executed.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTcyNzc2NTQxNCwtNTc3MDE5MjgwLDM4OD
+eyJoaXN0b3J5IjpbLTEyMzMwMDIzNDUsMTcyNzc2NTQxNCwtNT
-U0MjY0Miw2MTcyMzk1MywtMTcxOTM1MzU1Nyw4NDQ5NDAzMDEs
+c3MDE5MjgwLDM4ODU0MjY0Miw2MTcyMzk1MywtMTcxOTM1MzU1
-LTkwODM4Mzc5LC05Mjg4NjYzMzldfQ==
+Nyw4NDQ5NDAzMDEsLTkwODM4Mzc5LC05Mjg4NjYzMzldfQ==
 -->